2xAA/uC.js/README.md

 # µC.js
 A simple, high-level, JavaScript library for the µCollective.org API.

-Just a placeholder file _and repository_ until µCollective.org's API is ready to roll.

-Buuut, I should probably write up the documentation as I go, so here it is:

 ## Let's go

 To use µC.js add this to your document: